Backpack on Bench Between City Street and Forest Trail

 Key Specs:

-- Best For: Urban minimalists, sustainability-focused buyers, and professionals who want a tech-forward pack with a sleek profile.
+• Best For: Urban minimalists, sustainability-focused buyers, and professionals who want a tech-forward pack with a sleek, low-profile fit.

-The Gregory Rhune is the pack for the person who has given up explaining to coworkers why they are wearing a hiking bag to the office.
+The Gregory Rhune is a highly refined modern commuter option for the person who has given up explaining to coworkers why they are wearing a bulky hiking bag to the office.
 It looks like a premium tech commuter bag, breathes like a trail pack, and comes in at a featherlight 1.9 pounds.

 It is also made from recycled materials with a 57% lower carbon footprint than conventional nylon, which matters deeply to our eco-conscious readers.
 At 22L, it is the most compact option in this guide, but the clever layout carries more than you might expect while staying completely streamlined.